Modeling the Milky Way Circumnuclear Disk: Rosettes and Rings: Rotation to the plane of the sky

 The orbits for all models are initialized in a reference frame that is defined using a right-handed coordinate system $x'y'z'$, with the dynamical center located at the origin.
 The orbital plane is the $x'y'$ plane.
 Trajectories in the orbital plane rotate about the dynamical center in a counterclockwise direction.
 Since the potential is spherical, all orbits remain in the $x'y'$ plane.

-On the plane of the sky, the $x$-axis is positive along East, indicating the direction of increasing RA and the $y$-axis is positive along North, indicating the direction of increasing dec.
+On the plane of the sky, the $x$-axis is positive along east, indicating the direction of increasing R.A. and the $y$-axis is positive along north, indicating the direction of increasing decl.
 The positive $z$-axis is then oriented away from the observer.